kekosaurusrexx/Blockchain/README.md

 - add a requirements file

 ## What it can do
-- Store chain as block-files locally
+- load & save chain as block-files locally
 - proof of work with hashes and difficulty
 - create correctly chained blocks